Tilana/tilana.github.io/_posts/2019-01-04-media-uncovered.markdown

 ### Mapping Words

-Mapping words means to align them on a axis.
+Mapping words means to align them on an axis.
 An axis determines the two extremes of a concept, such as good vs. bad, left-wing vs right-wing, male vs. female, etc.

 When an axis is defined it is now possible to map certain keywords on this axis and compare them with others.
-For example, the first image below show a gender mapping in which the left side represents the female end of the axis and the right side the male extreme.
+For example, the first image below shows a gender mapping in which the left side represents the female end of the axis and the right side the male extreme.
 The words on the y-axis are then mapped onto this gender axis and we can see that politics, physics, cars and aggressive are closer associated with men, while art, child, emotional are closer associated with female attributes.